jblayter/SDM-Playbook/strategy/resource-planning-framework.md

 **Purpose:**
 Provide a comprehensive framework for planning and managing resources (headcount, budget, tools, infrastructure) to support roadmap execution and team growth.

+**Frugality:**
+Accomplish more with less.
+Constraints breed resourcefulness, self-sufficiency, and invention.
+There are no extra points for growing headcount, budget size, or fixed expense.
+Focus on maximizing value and impact with the resources you have, then optimize before expanding.

 ## 1. Resource Categories

 ### Human Resources